Cherry Pie Filling (Canning Recipe)

 Key Ingredients and Tools

-• Almond Extract.
-Adds a subtle, nutty flavor that enhances the cherry taste beautifully.
+Almond Extract.
+Adds a classic flavor that enhances the cherry taste beautifully.

-Serve this over old-fashioned vanilla ice cream or with a cream biscuit for a delicious breakfast!
+Serve this over old-fashioned vanilla ice cream or use as a filling with my favorite pie crust for classic dessert.

 Canning: